(tes tos' ter one)

 - testosterone undecanoate

-Testosterone enanthate injection (Xyosted) and other testosterone products may cause an increase in blood pressure which can increase your risk of having a heart attack or stroke that may be life-threatening.
+Testosterone may cause an increase in blood pressure which can increase your risk of having a heart attack or stroke that may be life-threatening.
 Tell your doctor if you have or have ever had high blood pressure, heart disease, a heart attack, or a stroke.
 Tell your doctor and pharmacist if you are taking medications for blood pressure, pain, or cold symptoms.
 If you experience any of the following symptoms, call your doctor immediately: chest pain; shortness of breath; pain in the arms, back, neck, or jaw; slow or difficult speech; dizziness or faintness; or weakness or numbness of an arm or leg.

 Keep all appointments with your doctor and the laboratory.
-Your blood pressure should be checked regularly.
+Your doctor may order certain tests to check your body's response to testosterone.
+Your blood pressure should be checked before starting treatment and regularly while you are taking testosterone.

-Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with testosterone undecanoate injection or testosterone enanthate injection (Xyosted).
+Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with testosterone and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website ( Web Site) or the manufacturer's website to obtain the Medication Guide.

 WHY is this medicine prescribed?

-Testosterone cypionate (Depo-Testosterone), testosterone enanthate (Xyosted, available generically), testosterone undecanoate (Aveed), and testosterone pellet (Testopel) are forms of testosterone injection used to treat symptoms of low testosterone in men who have hypogonadism (a condition in which the body does not produce enough natural testosterone).
-Testosterone is used only for men with low testosterone levels caused by certain medical conditions, including disorders of the testicles, pituitary gland (a small gland in the brain), or hypothalamus (a part of the brain) that cause hypogonadism.
-Your doctor will order certain lab tests to check your testosterone levels to see if they are low before you begin to use testosterone injection.
-Testosterone enanthate (available generically) and testosterone pellet (Testopel) are also used to stimulate puberty in males with delayed puberty.
-Testosterone enanthate (available generically) injection may be used in certain women with a type of breast cancer called mammary cancer that has spread to other parts of the body.
-Testosterone should not be used to treat the symptoms of low testosterone in men who have low testosterone due to aging ('age related hypogonadism').
-Testosterone is in a class of medications called androgenic hormones.
+Testosterone is used to treat symptoms of low testosterone in men who have hypogonadism (a condition in which the body does not produce enough natural testosterone).
+Testosterone is used only for men with low testosterone levels caused by certain medical conditions, including disorders of the testicles, pituitary gland, (a small gland in the brain), or hypothalamus (a part of the brain) that cause hypogonadism.
+Your doctor will order certain lab tests to check your testosterone levels to see if they are low before you begin to take testosterone.
+Testosterone should not be used treat the symptoms of low testosterone in men who have low testosterone due to aging ('age-related hypogonadism').
 Testosterone is a hormone produced by the body that contributes to the growth, development, and functioning of the male sexual organs and typical male characteristics.
-Testosterone injection works by supplying synthetic testosterone to replace the testosterone that is normally produced naturally in the body.
-When used to treat breast cancer, testosterone works by stopping the release of estrogen.
+Testosterone works by replacing testosterone that is normally produced by the body.

 HOW should this medicine be used?